HungryHowies/wordpress/README.md

 RewriteRule ^ https://%{SERVER_NAME}%{REQUEST_URI} [END,NE,R=permanent]
 </VirtualHost>
 ```

 ### Enabling the Rewrite Module

 ```
 sudo a2enmod rewrite
 ```

-Test configurations
+Test the configurations.

 ```
 sudo apache2ctl configtest
 ```

 ## Downloading WordPress

 First, change into a writable directory and then download and set up WordPress.

-Change directory
+Change to the TMP directory.

 ```
 cd /tmp
 ```

-Then download the compressed release with the following curl command
+Then download the compressed release with the following curl command.

 ```
 curl -O https://wordpress.org/latest.tar.gz
 ```
 ```
 tar xzvf latest.tar.gz
 ```

-move these files into your document root momentarily.
-Before doing so, you can add a dummy .htaccess file so that this will be available for WordPress to use later.
+Move these files into your document root momentarily.
+Before doing so, you can add a dummy *.htaccess* file so that this will be available for WordPress to use later.

 ```
 touch /tmp/wordpress/.htaccess
 ```

-touch /tmp/wordpress/.htaccess
+Copy the sample configuration PHP file.

 ```
 cp /tmp/wordpress/wp-config-sample.php /tmp/wordpress/wp-config.php
 ```

-create the upgrade directory so that WordPress won’t run into permissions issues when trying to do this on its own following an update to its software:
+Create the "Upgrade" directory so that WordPress won’t run into permissions issues when trying to do this on its own following an update to its software.

 ```
 mkdir /tmp/wordpress/wp-content/upgrade
 ```

-copy the entire contents of the directory into your document root.
+Copy the entire contents of the directory into your document root.

 ```
 sudo cp -a /tmp/wordpress/. /var/www/wordpress
 ```

 ## Configuring the WordPress Directory

-### Configuring the WordPress Directory

 Start by giving ownership of all the files to the www-data user and group.
 This is the user that the Apache web server runs as, and Apache will need to be able to read and write WordPress files in order to serve the website and perform automatic updates.

 ```
  chown -R www-data:www-data /var/www/wordpress
 ```

-find commands to set the correct permissions on the WordPress directories and files
+The *find* commands to set the correct permissions on the WordPress directories and files.

 ```
 sudo find /var/www/wordpress/ -type d -exec chmod 750 {} \;
 ```

-finds each file within the directory and sets their permissions to 640:
+This command finds each file within the directory and sets their permissions to 640.

 ```
 sudo find /var/www/wordpress/ -type f -exec chmod 640 {} \;
 ```

 ### Setting Up the WordPress Configuration File

-first task will be to adjust some secret keys to provide a level of security for your installation.
+The first task will be to adjust some secret keys to provide a level of security for your installation.
-To grab secure values from the WordPress secret key generator, run the following:
+To grab secure values from the WordPress secret key generator, run the following.

 ```
 curl -s https://api.wordpress.org/secret-key/1.1/salt/
 ```

 You will receive unique values.
 Copy and save these value to adjust Worpress configuration file in the next following steps.

-Next, open the WordPress configuration file:
+Next, open the WordPress configuration file.

 ```
 sudo nano /var/www/wordpress/wp-config.php
 ```

-Find the section that contains the example values for those settings:
+Find the section that contains the example values for those settings.

 ```
 . . .